matwerber1/aws-alexa-smart-home-demo/docs/05a-esp32-parts-list.md

 # ESP 32 Bill of Materials for Smart Thermostat Demo

-I strongly recommend **shopping around** for IoT variety or starter kits, as these will give you lots of fun stuff for other projects and typically much lower cost than buying things below individually.
+Rather than buying the parts below individually, I strong recommend buying an IoT component "starter kit", as these will give you most of what you need at a typically lower cost.
+The IoT kits often come with many other sensors that you can use with additional projects, too.

-The links below are merely examples.
-The one area where you **might** want to get the exact same item is the ESP32 itself.
-The one shown below is the one I used for this project.
-If you use the same board, you can use the same physical pins, board layout, GPIOs, etc. that I used.
+The one area where you **might** want to get the exact same item below is the ESP32 development board.
+There are many ESP32 dev boards out there, and you can likely use any one of them, but the boards often have slightly different pin layouts and capabilities.
+If you use the same board as me, you can use the same wiring pattern that I did.
+This will make things easier but its not a hard requirement.

 If you're wondering, I do not receive any form of affiliate incentive or compensation if you buy the items below.

 ## Parts List